Preimplantation Genetic Diagnosis

 How are the embryo cells obtained?

-Until recently, the removal of the embryo cells was done via biopsy on day three of the embryo development; nowadays we know that a trophectoderm biopsy on day 5-6 is more efficient and secure for the embryo.
+Until recently, the removal of the embryo cell was done via biopsy on day three of the embryo development; nowadays we know that a trophectoderm biopsy on day five is more efficient and secure for the embryo.